zWyrm/rewear-teamtan/README.md

 ## Team Details : Team Name: TeamTAN
-- We used the Live Share extension in VS Code, which is why all the changes ended up in a single commit.
+- Verdict: Selected as one of the top 300 teams from 19000+ applicants for the final onsite round
 ---

 ### Team Leader